What is Google Maps Marketing?

 How do I rank higher on Google Maps?

 Optimize your Google Business Profile completely, earn more Google reviews consistently, build local citations with accurate NAP data, publish regular GBP posts, and create location-relevant content on your website.
-The proximity factor also plays a role — you’ll naturally rank better for searches closer to your location.
+The proximity factor also plays a role.
+You’ll naturally rank better for searches closer to your location.

 Does Google Maps marketing work for service area businesses?